- ferrous fumarate

 Store below 25°C.

-Cartons containing two blister packs of 14 tablets, prepared from opaque PVC film and tempered aluminium foil.
-28 tablets in each carton and dispensing pack of 1000 tablets in Polypropylene container with tamper evident low density polyethylene cap.
+Cartons containing two blister packs of 14 tablets, prepared from White 250/60 micron PVC/PVDC film and printed 30 micron hard-tempered aluminium foil.
+28 tablets in each carton or dispensing pack of 1000 tablets in Polypropylene container with tamper evident low density polyethylene cap.

 Mercury Pharma Group Ltd

 Capital House, 85 King William Street,